 Plus you can easily pay an exorbitant amount for these sessions – the cost to see a real person in there clinic or offices.

-Why CDs And Tapes Are Not Effective?
+Why CDs And Tapes Are Not Effective as Smoking Cessation Programs?

 Smoking addiction is never a simple situation to deal with, and may be made more difficult by the subject having to deal with other issues at the same time such as family or money problems.
 This can affect the outcome, and the hypnotherapist may need to take all this into account.

-Laser Smoking Cessation
+Laser Smoking Cessation Programs

 If you are a smoker, you will probably know how difficult it can be to quit once and for all.
 The thought that there might be a solution for us [smokers] captures every smoker’s imagination.

 Unfortunately, the laser smoking cessation process you may have heard about is not the salvation that you hope it might be.
-This is because it is founded on the ancient art of acupuncture, a system derived without scientific process or rigour and one that is found to be wanting.
+This is because it is founded on the ancient art of acupuncture, a system derived without scientific process or rigor and one that is found to be wanting.

 Before even bothering to wonder why laser light instead of metal needles or normal light would be a more effective variation of acupuncture, we should also ask whether or not acupuncture itself is a well-founded process for treating smoking (or anything else for that matter).

 The answer is a conclusive ‘no’!
-Research from the Cochrane Collaboration shows that acupuncture has no better success at helping people quit smoking than quitting cold turkey.
+Research from the Cochrane Collaboration shows that acupuncture has no better success at helping people smoking cessation than quitting cold turkey.
 Acupuncture has been found useful only in relieving pain but not in any other field of medicine, addiction treatment or therapy.

 The bad news is that this sort of treatment [laser smoking cessation] falls into the sphere of what I call ‘meta-medicine’.
 It is a parallel of metaphysics.
 It isn’t really medicine at all, it is just a ‘procedure’ based on absolutely no evidence whatsoever!